Driving Engagement in Buying Meal Kits

 Mapped end-to-end flows in FigJam — from product catalog to checkout — to establish a navigation structure before moving into visual design.

-What We Discovered
+What I Discovered

 Research pointed to three areas shaping our design approach: